XuJ1E/XuJ1E/README.md

 ## Current Situation:
 ### <div align="center">👋 Hi, I’m **XuJ1E**,
-# - 🚗 Bachelor of Engineering degree in Process Equipment and Control Engineering from Anhui Polytechnic University (AHPU);
+#### - 🚗 Bachelor of Engineering degree in Process Equipment and Control Engineering from Anhui Polytechnic University (AHPU);

-# - 🚙 Master's degree in Engineering from Key Laboratory of Advanced Manufacturing Technology of the Ministry of Education(AMT) of Guizhou UniverAHPU (GZU);
+#### - 🚙 Master's degree in Engineering from Key Laboratory of Advanced Manufacturing Technology of the Ministry of Education(AMT) of Guizhou University (GZU);

-# - 🚕 Now working in Xuzhou City, Jiangsu Province, China XCMG Construction Machinery Research Institute (XCMG), as a machine vision beginner👨‍💻.
+#### - 🚕 Now working in Xuzhou City, Jiangsu Province, China XCMG Construction Machinery Research Institute (XCMG), as a machine vision beginner.</div>

+<div align='center'>👨‍💻 </div>

-- 🤖 Began to engage in embedded hardware and software development and computer vision learning since 2018 🚀</div>
+- 🤖 Began to engage in embedded hardware and software development and computer vision learning since 2018. 🚀

 - 🔭 I have graduated from the [*Key Laboratory of Advanced Manufacturing Technology of the Ministry of Education(AMT)*](http://amt.gzu.edu.cn/),